Bali to Komodo Wildlife Cruises - Indonesia

 Days 4-6:Komodo National Park.(NB: Komodo Island is expected to be closed to visitors in 2020, we will land on Rinca Island instead which has plenty of dragons too!)
 We have three full days to explore this wildlife rich area, with landings on both islands planned.
 We will seek out Komodo Dragons, birds and other wildlife ashore.
 We will still be whale and dolphin watching (of course!) and will spend time snorkeling too, this area has a hot spot for Giant Mantas.

 Days 7-9: Heading east again, along the coast of Flores, more whale and dolphin watching, snorkeling and perhaps more island visits.
 We should arrive at Maumere late on the penultimate day.

 Day 10: Disembark after breakfast in Maumere and transfer to airport.

-NB Participants must arrive in Bali the day before sailing!
+NB Participants must arrive in Bali/Maumere the day before sailing!